joshuahylands/jet/README.md

 - https://ourairports.com/data/
   - airports.csv

-These files are downloaded automatically when the program is executed
+These files are downloaded automatically when the program is executed and converted into the required formats